 It should be noted that after analysis of data, if a project or site is not meeting performance objectives at a level where funding is or could be at risk, they will be given one year to make substantial improvement.
 This process is initiated if the project's site (or project) is not meeting the basic expectation of producing a "full comprehensive center(s)."
-Generally, performance is deemed to not be met if multiple indicators are systemically below state expectations (e.g. at a larger elementary program regular attendee cost is significantly over \$2700 per attendee, regular attendee number is under 20, equity indicators are significantly below the school averages, and/or school-based staff is very low).
-Please note that in 2021-22 due to COVID, the cost measure will be recalculated once a new baseline number can be ascertained.
+Generally, performance is deemed to not be met if multiple indicators are systemically below state expectations (e.g., at a larger elementary program regular attendee cost is significantly over state averages, researched-based hour band numbers are under 20, and/or equity indicators are significantly below the school averages, and/or school-based staff is very low).
+Please note that in 2023 the cost measure will be recalculated once a new baseline number can be ascertained after 9/30/23.
 When an action plan is initiated, the state coordinator works with the project to facilitate a plan for improvement.
 The action plan is the process that is used to assist a project and if data merits, to potentially fully or partially defund a site or sites after one year.
 The process has been quite successful with most programs improving through this planning process and hard work to meet stated goals.